juztamau5/retro3/support/doc/plugins/guide.md

     // Will be displayed in a button next to the login form
     authDisplayName: () => 'Auth method'

-    // If the user click on the auth button, PeerTube will forward the request in this function
+    // If the user click on the auth button, retro3 will forward the request in this function
     onAuthRequest: (req, res) => {
       res.redirect('https://external-auth.example.com/auth')
     },